-- A ghost causes the objects to move.
+- A ghost caused the objects to move.

-- A ghost works in tandem with a living (and somewhat emotional) person.
-Their combined efforts remotely move objects.
+- A ghost worked in tandem with a living (and somewhat emotional) person.
+Their combined efforts remotely moved objects.

-- It’s a psychological issue, and PK (psychokinesis) probably comes from a living person.
+- It’s a psychological issue, and PK (psychokinesis) probably starts with a living person.

-- Poltergeist activity doesn’t exist, and it’s always a prank.
+- Poltergeist activity?
+Ha!
+No, it’s always a prank.
 (I’ve witnessed enough dramatic poltergeist activity to laugh at that idea.)